AndreiSager/alexei-portfolio/README.md

 <br>Step 3: Setup image transformations for each of your image ```srcset```.
 When implementing ```srcset``` your ```src``` becomes your default.

 **Note**: Shane make sure to add a note or comment when adding an image in the database.

+# Some Of The Images Used Are From Pixawizard and Pixabay